PAM-IE 2026

 The conference organisers will publish an English e-version/online version of the Abstract Booklet.
 Conference participants are invited to submit their full-text contributions for the Conference Proceedings (voluntary).
 An online e-version of the Proceedings will be published in English after the conference.
 Guidelines for abstract submission are posted below.

-Abstracts should be submitted in English at URL by 15 February 2025.
+Abstracts should be submitted in English at Oxford Abstracts form by 15 February 2026.
 The receipt of your abstract will be confirmed by email at the address of the corresponding author.

 Contributions can be empirical or theoretical.